phil-opp/blog_os/posts/DRAFT-allocating-frames.md

     loop{}
 }
 ```
-Be careful with these arguments as the compiler does not check arguments for `lang_items`.
+Be careful with these arguments as the compiler does not check the function signature for `lang_items`.

 You can try our new panic handler by inserting a `panic` somewhere.
 Now we get the panic message and the causing source line.